Rules

 B. Investigations or inspections that require entrance upon property will be conducted at reasonable times, and will be consistent with the establishment's reasonable rules and regulations concerning safety, internal security, and fire protection.
 The persons conducting such investigations shall identify themselves and present credentials upon request of the owner.

-C. Following the investigation, the District Manager shall report to the Board of Directors the findings of the investigation.
-If the Board determines that no violation has occurred, the District will notify the owner by letter of the Board's finding that no violation has occurred or that no determination can be made.
+C. Following the investigation, the Manager shall report to the Board of Directors the findings of the investigation.
+If the Board determines that no violation has occurred, the District will notify the owner in writing of the Board's finding that no violation has occurred or that no determination can be made.

-D. If the Board of Directors determines from the investigation that a violation has occurred, the District will notify the owner by certified mail that the owner is in violation and outline the action the owner shall take to come into compliance with District Rules.
+D. If the Board of Directors determines from the investigation that a violation has occurred, the District will notify the owner in writing that the owner is in violation and outline the action the owner shall take to come into compliance with District Rules.

-E. When the owner notifies the District that compliance has been met, an investigation by the District Manager will be made and reported to the Board.
+E. When the owner notifies the District that compliance has been met, an investigation by the Manager will be made and reported to the Board.
 The Board shall determine if compliance has been met by the owner.
-If so, the District will notify the owner by letter that compliance with District Rules has been met.
+If so, the District will notify the owner in writing that compliance with District Rules has been met.
 If not, the District may require further corrective measures or take enforcement action.

-RULE 14.3 RULE ENFORCEMENT: If the Board determines that a landowner or well is not in compliance with District Rules, then the Board may choose from the following actions to ensure compliance:
+RULE 14.3 RULE ENFORCEMENT: If the Board determines that a landowner or well is not in compliance with District Rules or permit, if any,, then the Board may choose from the following actions to ensure compliance:

-B. Enforce these rules by injunction, mandatory injunction or other appropriate remedy in a court of competent jurisdiction.
+B. Enforce these rules of the permit by injunction, mandatory injunction or other appropriate remedy in a court of competent jurisdiction.

-C. Assess any or all reasonable civil penalties for breach of any District Rule as authorized in §36.102 of the Texas Water Code.
+C. Assess any or all reasonable civil penalties for breach of any District Rule as authorized in Section 36.102 of the Texas Water Code.
+In accessing civil penalties, the Board may determine that each day that a violation continues shall be considered a separate violation.
+The civil penalty for a violation of any District Rule is hereby set at the lower of $25,000.00 per violation or a lesser amount determined after consideration, during an enforcement hearing, of the criteria in Section 36.102(b-1) of the Texas Water Code.
+Notwithstanding the foregoing, the Board may recover a civil penalty in excess of the maximum penalty allowed by this Rule if the Board determines, and a court concurs, that the person gained an economic benefit greater than the maximum penalty as a result of the violation.
 A penalty under this Rule is in addition to any other penalty provided by law of this state and may be enforced by complaints filed in the appropriate court of jurisdiction in the county in which the District's principal office or meeting place is located.
 If the District prevails in any suit to enforce its Rules, it may, in the same action, recover reasonable fees for attorneys, expert witnesses, and other cost incurred by the District before the court.
 The amount of the attorney's fee shall be fixed by the court.

-D. After a notice and an enforcement hearing conducted according to the procedure required by Rule 15.4, order a non-compliant well to be sealed under District Rule 14.4A.
+D. After notice and an enforcement hearing conducted according to the procedure required by Rule 15.6, order a non-compliant well to be sealed under District Rule 14.4.A.

 E. Continue to work with the owner until compliance is met and may mandate the monitoring of groundwater use by requiring the metering of the well or any other monitoring methods and provide regular production reports as determined by the Board.